Loading organizations...

 Its influence could grow by modeling accessible hardware for underserved markets, tying back to its core hook: a simple wristband that freed students from ID hassles, now poised to unlock community-wide efficiency.

-L1NKUP was founded by Johannes Böllhoff (Co-Founder).
+L1NKUP was founded in 1993 by Johannes Böllhoff (Co-Founder).